-This chocolate coconut milk ice cream with brownie chunks is the perfect summer indulgence.
-Made with real-food ingredients, it’s a guilt free treat you can enjoy!
+This coconut milk chocolate ice cream with brownie chunks is the perfect summer indulgence.
+Made with real food ingredients, it’s a guilt-free treat you can enjoy!

 Rich, creamy, dark chocolate ice cream with chunks of brownies.
 This coconut milk chocolate ice cream is sure to please!

 What if someone told you that you could make creamy, dairy-free ice cream for less at home, with no additives?

 Guess what you can!
-Coconut milk makes silky smooth dairy-free ice cream.
+Coconut milk makes silky-smooth dairy-free ice cream.
 It’s rich, creamy, and everything ice cream should be.
-Before my raw milk days, it was all I would make.
+Before my raw milk days, coconut milk ice cream was all I would make.
 Even now, I often prefer it to dairy ice creams.
 If you need to go dairy-free like many families, now you have a recipe in your back pocket to make things a little easier and happier.

-Chocolate ice cream on its own is always delightful but when you add grain-free brownies, well, it is all over folks.
-You might as well call it death my chocolate ice cream instead of chocolate brownie chunk ice cream, because well, you’ll be in chocolate heaven.
+Chocolate coconut ice cream on its own is always delightful but when you add grain-free brownies, well, it is all over folks.
+You might as well call it death by chocolate ice cream instead of chocolate brownie chunk ice cream, because well, you’ll be in chocolate heaven.
 A dairy-free and grain-free chocolate heaven that is.
 It is the perfect treat!

 Instead, this dairy-free chocolate ice cream has the benefit of raw egg yolks, while it may make some people squirm, they are actually quite healthy.
-To clarify, it’s not a good idea to consume raw yolks from conventionally raised chickens or “cage-free” hens, since we now that is just a marketing term.
+To clarify, it’s not a good idea to consume raw yolks from conventionally raised chickens or “cage-free” hens, since we know that is just a marketing term.
 You want to use yolks from eggs that are raised as close to how God intended.

-Raw honey is used to sweeten this ice cream, instead of typical dry sweeteners.
+Raw honey is used to sweeten this ice cream with brownie chunks, instead of typical dry sweeteners.
 It is one of the reasons that this no-cook version is smooth.
 Typically dry sweeteners have a harder time dissolving completely when they are not added to a warm liquid, like a custard base.
 Aside from health benefits, a smooth texture is another reason for using a liquid sweetener.
 If you prefer you could use maple syrup or palm sugar paste.

 Vanilla extract is another key to this recipe, I prefer to use homemade extract because the flavor is delicious and it’s easy to make.
 Typically extracts are made with alcohol which, when added to an ice cream recipe helps the ice cream not become too firm.
 Coconut milk ice cream tends to be on the firmer side when left in the freezer for a few days, so the vanilla extract helps it not be quite as hard.
 Plus vanilla is always a nice addition to any chocolatey treat.